soup-bowl/opensimulator-docker/README.md

 Each image has an ARM64 architecture build.
 Your mileage may vary with these as the server environment was not designed for use outside x86_64.

 Currently, **Physics environments do not appear to be natively supported**, and running a server with BulletSim or OpenDynamicsEngine (ODE) will cause a fatal exception.
 You unfortunately currently have to run the server without physics.
-This can be achieved with the following OpenSim configuration:
+This can be achieved by setting the environment `-e PHYSICS_ENGINE=basicphysics`, or with the following OpenSim configuration adjustment:

 ```ini
 [Startup]